 Meanwhile, it is not about flattery or blowing something out of proportion- but about making people see what they cannot see in themselves.
-It is about making people value and believe in themselves.
+It is about making people value and believes in themselves.
 It is also about making people happy about themselves.
 Let people feel happier and better after talking or meeting you.
 Let people feel excited whenever they see you.
-Let them call you when they need encouragement, hope, succor, and solace.
-For me this is the essence of friendship.
+Let them call you when they need encouragement, hope, succour, and solace.
+For me, this is the essence of friendship.

 Do not forget that all these will come back to you as every act of this kind is an investment which you will reap in no distant time.